rubrikinc/rubrik-sdk-for-powershell/docs/reference/Set-RubrikSLA.md

 ```

 ### -DayOfWeek
-Day of week for the weekly snapshots when $AdvancedConfig is used.
+Day of week for the weekly snapshots when advanced configuration is enabled.
 The default is Saturday.
 Does not apply to CDM versions prior to 5.0